karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

 - Can I use this service to deploy my SignalR app?
 - Should I deploy my app on a Windows VM?
 Can I use a Linux VM?
 - Can I use an API Gateway in front of my SignalR application?
-- How an load balancer should be configured to work properly with WebSockets?
+- How a load balancer should be configured to work properly with WebSockets?
 - I need to scale out the SignalR app, which AWS service should I use for the backplane?
 - Can I use the Azure SignalR Service if my application is hosted on AWS?

-I usually find that there is a gap of knowledge when trying to deploy a SignalR Core app on AWS, so in this post I'll try to talk a little bit about which AWS services can be used when you want to deploy a SignalR Core application and how to set them up properly.
+I usually find that there is a gap of knowledge when trying to deploy a SignalR Core app on AWS, so in this post I'm going to talk a little bit about which AWS services can be used and how to set them up properly when you want to deploy a SignalR Core application to AWS.

 # **Network**